microsoft/dicom-server/docs/users/Conformance.md

 Along with those below attributes are returned:

 - All the match query parameters and UIDs in the resource url.
 - IncludeField attributes supported at that resource level.
-Not supported attributes will not be returned.
 - If the target resource is All Series, then Study level attributes are also returned.
 - If the target resource is All Instances, then Study and Series level attributes are also returned.
 - If the target resource is Study's Instances, then Series level attributes are also returned.